Wojtek242/route0/lessons/ip-addresses-and-subnets.md

 specifying an interface would not uniquely identify the next hop.

 Try pinging `10.2.0.1` from `h1_1` now.
-You will notice that it no longer fails with a "Network unreachable error", but it still doesn't work.
+You will notice that it no longer fails with a `Network is unreachable` error, but it still doesn't work.
 Let's investigate using Wireshark.
 If you inspect the traffic at `h1_1` you will notice that the requests are being sent, but no responses are received.
 Let's check if `R1` is forwarding the packets.
-If you launch Wireshark on `R1` you will notice that the packets are received on one interface and are forwarded to the other.
-If you also inspect `h1_2` you will find that the request packets actually manage to make their way to the destination, but no response is sent.
+If you launch Wireshark on `R1` you will notice that the packets are received on one interface and are forwarded to the other so that's not it.
+If you also inspect `h1_2` you will find that the request packets do manage to make their way to the destination, but still no response is sent.

 Can you figure out what's going on?
 What happens if you try pinging `h1_1`'s interface from `h1_2`?

 The problem is that `h1_2` doesn't have a default route itself.
-It receives the ping packets and it tries to send a response back to source IP address, but then it finds out it doesn't know how which way to send a packet to that IP address.
+It receives the ping packets and it tries to send a response back to the source IP address, but then it finds out it doesn't know what to do with a packet addressed to that IP address.
 The solution is to install a default route just like we did for `h1_1`.
 Once installed you will notice that pings from `h1_1` now succeed.

 ## Conclusion

+At this point you should have the same network as was for the `basic` scenario.
-In this lesson you learned how to assign IP addresses to interfaces, what subnet is and how it is used in routing, and you also learned how to install default routs on hosts.
+By building this network manually you learned how to assign IP addresses to interfaces, what a subnet is and how it is used in routing, and you also learned how to install default routes on hosts.
 With these foundations we can move on to more complex routing where not all hosts are directly connected to the same router.